 - €50,000- 100,000: €10

 - Over €1,000,000: €200

-After you click the green “Create Account” button the website, XTB asks you a few questions including your name, phone number and National Insurance Number.
-XTB then asks you for your postal code and address.
+After you click the green ‘Create Account‘ button on the website, XTB asks you a few questions including your name, phone number, and National Insurance Number.
+Thereafter, you are required to enter your postal code and address.

-You are then asked to choose a trading platform (xStation 5 or MT4), an account type (see above), currency and language.
+Traders must proceed to choose a trading platform (xStation 5 or MT4), an account type (see above), currency, and language.

 - Identity Card

 - Driver’s License

 How To Upload Verification Documents To XTB